-WASHINGTON – The Federal Emergency Management Agency announced today that federal disaster assistance has been made available to the state of Kansas to supplement state and local recovery efforts in the areas affected by severe storms, straight-line winds, and flooding from Sept.
-1 to Sept.
-8, 2018.
+WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Kansas to supplement state and local recovery efforts in the areas affected by severe storms, straight-line winds, tornadoes, flooding, landslides and mudslides on April 28, 2019 and continuing.

-Federal funding is available to the state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by severe storms, straight-line winds, and flooding in Barber, Clay, Kingman, Kiowa, Marshall, Pratt, Rice, and Riley counties.
+The President's action makes federal funding available to state, eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and repair or replacement of facilities damaged by severe storms, straight-line winds, tornadoes, flooding, landslides and mudslides in Allen, Anderson, Atchison, Barber, Barton, Butler, Chase, Chautauqua, Cherokee, Clark, Clay, Cloud, Coffey, Cowley, Doniphan, Elk, Ellsworth, Franklin, Geary, Greenwood, Harper, Harvey, Hodgeman, Jefferson, Kingman, Leavenworth, Lincoln, Linn, Lyon, Marion, Marshall, McPherson, Meade, Montgomery, Morris, Nemaha, Neosho, Osage, Ottawa, Pawnee, Phillips, Pottawatomie, Pratt, Reno, Rice, Rush, Russell, Saline, Sumner, Wabaunsee, Washington, Wilson, and Woodson counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Paul Taylor has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Taylor said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Jon K. Huss has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Huss said additional designations may be made at a later date if warranted by the results of further damage assessments.

 FEMA's mission is to help people before, during and after disasters.